Test-writing playbook¶

 - should verbose output be generated (true or false)fill_local

-- when enabled, permits shrinking the filled memory area to just the aggressors and the victimread_count
+- when enabled, permits shrinking the filled memory area to aggressor and victim rowsread_count

 - number of hammers (reads) per rowrefresh